Nutlope/yt-search-engine/README.md

-# YouTube Downloader & Text Transcriber

-This program will be able to download youtube videos using youtube-dl and ffmpeg, then transcribe them using the SpeechRecognition python library.
-Specifically, Google Speech Recognition is used.
-If you don't provide an API key, only the first 30 seconds are transcribed.
+# Ali Abdaal Search Engine

+This is a search engine of my favorite YouTuber, Ali Abdaal.
+I used selenium to scrape all his videos, youtube-dl to download them as audio files, and the speech recognition machine learning library, specifically Google Speech Recognition, to transcribe the audio files.

+I ended up with a JSON file with all the text which I used to populate a noSQL database (FireStore), then built a frontend with React where users can look up phrases and find out how many times and in which videos were they said.

+## Technologies Used

+- Python (all scripting)
+- Selenium (web scraping)
+- SpeechRecognition (Google Speech Recognition)
+- youtube-dl (downloading videos)
+- React (Frontend)
+- Firebase (Hosting)
+- FireStore (DataBase)

 ## Usage

-1. Run the download_yt.py file and change the url to the YouTube video you want to download
+1. Run scraping_vid_info.py to get a JSON file with all the video names and URLs of a channel
+2. Run download_yt_vids to download a WAV audio file from each video URL and save it locally
-2. Run transcribe_audio.py to get the transcripts.
+3. Run transcribe_audio.py to transcribe all the audio files and save them in a JSON file

-## Work to be Done

-I'd like to turn this project into a search engine for one of my favorite YouTubers, Ali Abdaal.
-The idea is to have a searchable database that anyone can look up specific words and it will be able to find videos where he said those words.
+4. Create a Database and port the JSON file over there.
+Then connect it to the frontend and voila!

 Progress is being tracked with GitHub Issues and a kanban board in the Projects tab of this repo.

+## Motivation

+This project was inspired by [Kalle Hallden's Joe Rogan project](https://www.youtube.com/watch?v=UUnAcrzA0nA&t=7s&ab_channel=KalleHallden).
+The idea behind it is to have a search engine for my favorite YouTuber so that I can lookup certain phrases / words and find videos where he mentions them.

+This could also be applicable to students to use for downloading their professor's lectures and creating a searchable database from it to quickly lookup where certain concepts were mentioned.
+I plan to develop this into a boilerplate anyone can use to create their own search engines starting from video, audio, or text files.